 Plan for regular maintenance.
 Maintenance is a critical element of asset management and appropriately-maintained building components last longer: proper maintenance helps co-ops avoid the kinds of expenses that come up when components fails unexpectedly and catastrophically.

 There is no single way to successfully manage a co-op, but many

 Management companies can help co-ops with their regular day-to-day services, but also for less frequent tasks such as unit inspections.
 (CHF BC also counts as a member Halsted Home Inspections Inc., which focuses on unit inspections.)
 Management companies can assist with tracking maintenance activities and capital works: good record-keeping practices enable asset management plans to be regularly adjusted with the best possible information.

-Whether the co-op using staff, volunteers or management company personnel, there’s always a role for members.
+Whether the co-op is using staff, volunteers or management company personnel, there’s always a role for members.